MEDICAL SUPPLIES

 - through pre-certified suppliers.

-A qualified expert is any entity or individual that has the necessary competences and experience to provide expertise on pre-certification of suppliers and/or pre-qualification of medical supplies
+A qualified expert is any entity or individual that has the necessary competences and experience to provide expertise on pre-certification of suppliers and/or pre-qualification of medical supplies.

-The Partner also has to demonstrate that the purchased supplies are pre-qualified.
+The Partner has to also demonstrate that the purchased supplies are pre-qualified.
 A medical supply is pre-qualified if compliant with the following criteria.

 PRE-QUALIFICATION FOR FINISHED PHARMACEUTICAL PRODUCTS